 Hi!
 I’m Jessica Wagener – expert for stories with emotional impact.

-I am a journalist, student, translator, book writer, blogger, podcaster, and storyteller.
+I am a journalist, student, translator, book writer, blogger, podcaster, and storyteller based in Scotland.

 I love personal stories told by real humans, deeply human topics like death and grief, resilience and handling of personal crisis – but also literature and history, traveling, food, whisky, and generally anything that brings a tiny spark of joy, curiosity, and pleasure to life.
 Because that is important.